-With that huge library of games, using a Windows, macOS, or Linux computer like a quasi-games console is an attractive prospect.
-Given that console game controllers will run on desktop operating systems, it just makes so much sense.
+Do you want to play your favorite PC games on your main TV?
+With that huge library of games, using a Windows, macOS, or Linux computer like a quasi-games console makes sense.
+Especially given that the controllers for your favorite games consoles can also run on desktop operating systems.

 You’ll find several wireless HDMI systems available that are compatible with desktop operating systems.
 Wireless HDMI enables the transmission of audio and video signals between two devices, which makes the technologies you see below possible.